Hamzabaloch08/Hamzabaloch08/README.md

 Here are some ideas to get you started:

-- 👨‍💻 All of my projects are available at
+- 👨‍💻 All of my projects are available at <a href="https://hamzabaloch-portfolio.netlify.app/">Hamza Baloch Protfolio</a>
-- - 🔭 I’m currently working on **JAVASCRIPT**
+- 🔭 I’m currently working on **JAVASCRIPT**
 - 🌱 I’m currently learning **JAVASCRIPT**
 - 💬 Ask me about **JAVASCRIPT**
 - 📫 How to reach me **hb0485509@gmail.com**